Christine Yano, PhD

 During 2001-2002, I conducted research on a Japanese American beauty contest in Hawai'i known as the Cherry Blossom Festival Pageant.
 Through extensive interviews with past and present queens and organizers, as well as archival research, I amassed a quantity of historical and ethnographic data on the event.
 I interpret the Cherry Blossom Pageant as a production of ethnic/cultural identity that has changed over its fifty-year history as its audiences have shifted.
 What was once a platform to perform an overtly American identity, has become a cultural event with a complicated relationship to race, ethnicity, and the nation.
 The book on this topic has been published by University of Hawaii Press in 2006 as Crowning the Nice Girl: Gender, Ethnicity, and Culture in Hawai'i’s Cherry Blossom Festival.

-I am curating an exhibit at the Japanese Cultural Center of Hawaii on Obama goods from Japan and Hawai`i.
-The exhibit is set to open in November 2011, timed to coincide with the meeting of APEC in Honolulu.
+I curated an exhibit at the Japanese Cultural Center of Hawaii on Obama goods from Japan and Hawai`I that opened in November 2011, timed to coincide with the meeting of APEC in Honolulu.
 In 2009, I traveled to Obama, Japan (Fukui) to collect Obama goods and to talk with people.
 I returned in June 2011 to secure the cooperation of the mayor, Obama supporters, and even the Obama Girls and Boys hula troupe.
-To my delight, they are all coming to the opening of the exhibit – about thirty people in all.
+To my delight, they all came to the opening of the exhibit – about thirty people in all.
 The exhibit, entitled “Obama no Obama: Politics, Goods, and Celebrity” examines the role of commodification in global political processes.
 Goods range from “Obama in Da House” t-shirts from Hawaii and depictions of President Obama as a tiki god, to Obama action figure dolls, masks, chopsticks, and manju (sweet bean bun) from Japan.

 2011 Airborne Dreams: Nisei Stewardesses and Pan American World Airways.
 Durham: Duke University Press Books.